sdslabs/beast/docs/ChallConfig.md

-tags = ["", ""] # Tags that the challenge might belong to, used to do bulk query and handling eg. binary, misc etc. hints = ["", ""] sidecar = "" # Name of the sidecar if any used by the challenge.
+tags = ["", ""] # Tags that the challenge might belong to, used to do bulk query and handling eg. binary, misc etc. hints = ["", ""] sidecar = "" # Name of the sidecar if any used by the challenge. points = 0 # Points given to the player for correct flag submission.
+Default value is 0, if not mentioned in the challenge config file
 ```

 ### Challenge Environment